Body composition is somewhat of a vague term since technically it refers to the complete elemental makeup of a human organism.

 However, in terms of health and fitness, it is more appropriate to look at body composition in a more basic, applicable sense.

-That is to say that the human body is comprised mainly of adipose tissue, bone, and lean body mass (see picture below).
+That is to say that the human body is comprised mainly of adipose tissue, bone, and lean body mass.

-There is a myriad of methods to measure one’s body fat and lean mass, including bioelectrical impedance, hydrostatic weighing, or even just simple skin caliper pinches.
+There is a number of methods to measure one’s body fat and lean mass, including bioelectrical impedance, hydrostatic weighing, or even just simple skin caliper pinches.

 However, these methods are all rather unreliable and tend to face shortcomings.

-The cost for a DEXA scan generally ranges between $150-$300, but it can vary based on your medical/insurance coverage; and why you are performing the procedure.
+The cost for a DEXA scan generally ranges between $150-$300, but it can vary based on your medical and insurance coverage, and why you are performing the procedure.

-It is generally advised that most individuals (especially those who are avid gym rats) have some idea of their body composition; this way they can effectively monitor progress and have gauge of their body fat percentage.
+It is generally advised that most individuals, especially those who are avid gym rats, have some idea of their body composition.
+This way they can effectively monitor progress and have a gauge of their body fat percentage.

-One thing most people seem to fly right over when they set a new physique/fitness goal is the fact that body weight alone is not a sufficient measurement of progress (this is the why the Body Mass Index is a rather misleading assessment of health).
+One thing most people seem to fly right over when they set a new fitness goal is the fact that body weight alone is not a sufficient measurement of progress.
+This is why the Body Mass Index is a rather misleading assessment of health.